Overview

 GitHub

-Please follow these steps to install the development version of the package from Github. fishflux uses Markov Chain Monte Carlo simulations provided by stan.
+uses Markov Chain Monte Carlo simulations provided by stan.
 Therefore, the first step is to install rstan.
 It’s important to closely follow all the steps described on the page depending on your operating system, because rstan requires a functioning C++ compiler.
-Furthermore, fishflux depends on the package rstantools version 2.0.0 or higher.
-This means that if you already have an older version of rstantools installed, you will have to reinstall it, prior to the installation of fishflux.
+Furthermore, fishflux

 Once you have your c++ compiler set up correctly, you are ready to install it from GitHub.